Partner, São Paulo, New York

 - China Merchants Port on the US$925m acquisition of a 90% interest in TCP, Brazil’s second largest container terminal, and subsequent sale of a 22.5% stake in TCP to China Portugal Cooperation Development Fund and the China-LAC Cooperation Fund, as well as follow-on acquisition of an additional 10% stake in TCP from local Brazilian shareholders

 - BR Distribuidora, as issuer, and Petrobras, as selling shareholder, on the R$9.6bn offering and sale by Petrobras of common shares in BR Distribuidora (the first privatization of a Brazilian state-owned company through the capital markets and the largest follow on in Brazil since 2010)

-- Marfrig on several offerings of senior notes totaling over US$5bn and several cash tender offer for the acquisition of outstanding notes totaling over US$2bn
+- Marfrig on a R$3bn primary and secondary offering of common shares, as well as several offerings of senior notes totaling over US$5bn and several cash tender offer for the acquisition of outstanding notes totaling over US$2bn

 - Abengoa Yield on the US$327m registered secondary public offering of 10,580,000 ordinary shares in the United States

 - the underwriters on several offerings of senior notes by Suzano totaling approximately US$4bn